michalprzybyla/hedera-cli/docs/adr/ADR-002-testing-strategy.md

 - **Unit tests**: Comprehensive coverage for Core services (config, logger, network, kms, state, output, plugin-management, hbar, alias, account, token, topic, tx-execution, mirrornode) and plugin handlers.
 Tests validate core business logic, command handlers, and state management in isolation.

 - **Integration tests**: Coverage for plugin interactions and service integrations, ensuring that plugins work correctly together and with Core services.

-- **E2E tests**: Critical path coverage for key user workflows (such as account management, token operations, and plugin interactions) executed against Hedera testnet (to be implemented).

-#### End-to-End Testing Strategy

-- E2E tests will run the CLI as a separate process (`hcli ...`), verifying its output, error messages, and exit codes to reflect the real end-user experience.
-- The focus will be on **critical workflows defined in ADR-001-plugin-architecture**, ensuring that end-to-end scenarios for account management, token operations, and plugin lifecycle are fully validated.
-- Hedera **testnet** will be used to execute real transactions, providing confidence that the CLI behaves correctly against a live network.
-- Tests will include cleanup routines to guarantee isolation between runs and prevent side effects from persisting across test executions.

 ---